Chart Color Schemes

 Jacka displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

 The dwelling structure in Jacka, as per the latest Census, consisted of 44.5% houses and 55.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to the Australian Capital Territory's figures of 66.3% houses and 33.7% other dwellings.
-Home ownership in Jacka stood at 5.6%, with mortgaged dwellings at 61.0% and rented ones at 33.3%.
-The median monthly mortgage repayment was $1,772, below the Australian Capital Territory average of $2,123.
-The median weekly rent in Jacka was $450, compared to the Australian Capital Territory's $462.
-Nationally, Jacka's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $375.
+In contrast, Australian Capital Territory had 66.3% houses and 33.7% other dwellings.
+Home ownership in Jacka stood at 5.6%, with the rest being mortgaged (61.0%) or rented (33.3%).
+The median monthly mortgage repayment was $1,772, lower than Australian Capital Territory's average of $2,123 and national average of $1,863.
+The median weekly rent figure in Jacka was $450, higher than the Australian Capital Territory figure of $462 and substantially above the national average of $375.

 Frequently Asked Questions - Housing